matthew-dailey/matthew-dailey.github.io/_posts/2020-10-03-migrating-docker-registries.markdown

 ## What would you do differently next time?

-* Have a kickoff meeting with everyone involved.
+### Have a kickoff meeting with everyone involved

 It was apparent not every team had the same context on the problem, the constraints, or the work required to accomplish the goals.
+This also meant not every team had to reinvent this process.
+We tried to write it down for them, but having time to really cement this and get Q&A for anything we missed would have helped a lot.

+### Start on manual migration earlier

+This would have unblocked a lot of repos whose only dependency on the old registry was on old tags of images.
+This also would have eliminated a step where some repos first push to the new registry, then later pull from the new registry.

+### Establish what success looks like earlier

+It took some time to understand how we know the migration is complete.
+Knowing that earlier makes it easier to explain the goal to the team, and to find an owner for that verification.